telekom-mms/ansible-collection-icinga-director/docs/icinga_service.rst

     Service groups can be directly assigned to single services or to service templates.

-  host (optional, str, None)
+  host (False, str, None)
     Choose the host this single service should be assigned to.

-    If ``service_set`` is not provided this property is required.

-  service_set (optional, str, None)
-    Choose the serviceset this single service should be assigned to.

-    If ``host`` is not provided this property is required.
+    This field will be required when `service_set` is not defined.

   imports (optional, list, [])
     Importable templates, add as many as you want.